ibm-cloud-docs/vpc-resiliency/backup-and-restore-design.md

 Restoring data from a backup might take a long time (hours to days) depending on the amount of data to be restored.
 Therefore, backup and restore must not be considered as a mechanism for achieving high availability.

 Backup and restore can be considered as a Disaster Recovery strategy to recover non-production workloads or production workloads that can tolerate recovery time objectives (RTO) and recovery point objectives (RPO) in the range of days.
-See Disaster Recovery design considerations for details.
+See [Disaster Recovery Approaches](/docs/vpc-resiliency?topic=vpc-resiliency-disaster-recovery-design#disaster-recovery-approach) for details.

 ## Backup and Restore Options on IBM Cloud
 {: #backup-and-restore-options}